-My name is Tricia and I am a cancer survivor, but I would much rather be called a runner.
+My name is Tricia Prince and I am a cancer survivor, but I would much rather be called a runner.

 Welcome to my website.
 I hope you find inspiration in my story.